githubtraining/introduction-to-github/responses/create-a-branch.md

 1. Navigate to the [Code tab]({{ thePayload.repository.html_url }})
 2. Click **Branch: master** in the drop-down
-3. In the field, enter a name for your branch
+3. In the field, enter a name for your branch, like `my-slide`
 4. Click **Create branch: <name>** or press the “Enter” key to create your branch

 {% endif %}